A list of all our members

 Centre for friendship and support.
 Lunches served daily at 12pm (excluding weekends and Bank Holidays) at Windsor House.
 In House activities on Monday, Wednesday, Thursday and Fridays.
 Weekly social club on Tuesdays afternoons which includes bingo at St. Thomas' Church Hall at 2.15pm.

 Amnesty International Jersey Group is active and vibrant.
 Affiliated to Amnesty International British Section, we are dedicated to uphold the Charter of Human Rights, to campaign for the release of prisoners of conscience (in particular the monks of Drapchi Prison in Tibet) and to oppose torture and the death penalty.
 The Jersey Group raises awareness locally, as well as funds to assist the British Section: annual highlights are our high profile, week long Film Festival with expert speakers and sessions for schools, and our popular "Tour de Freedom" Cycle Ride.

-Autism Jersey provides a broad range of services to assist both children and adults with autism, as well as their families and carers.
 Funding helps to support many of our projects and essential services, including:

 - Dedicated Family Support Manager.

 - Professional Counselling Service.